coiled/benchmarks/AB_environments/README.md

 The file offers a `targets` list.
 These can be test directories, individual test files, or individual tests that you wish to run.

+`h2o_datasets` is a list of datasets to run through in `tests/benchmarks/test_h2o.py`.
+Refer to the file for the possible choices.

 Finally, the `max_parallel` setting lets you tweak maximum test parallelism, both in github actions and in pytest-xdist.
 Reducing parallelism is useful when testing on very large clusters (e.g. to avoid having 20 clusters with 1000 workers each at the same